Sunday, June 2, 2024

 Roman Kopylov vs. Cesar Almeida

+Sometimes I wonder if people overlook the "mixed arts" part of mixed martial arts.
 It's 2024, and fighters are still making it to the UFC with only one discipline.
 We just saw another undefeated prospect, Robelis Despaigne, get held down for three rounds because he didn't know how to grapple.
-Almeida definitely could have finished the fight standing, but he couldn't even get back to his feet against Romanov, who was basically doing his best impression of a human blanket.
+Almeida definitely could have finished the fight standing, but he couldn't even get back to his feet against Roman, who was basically doing his best impression of a human blanket.

 I know Almeida is old, but who's telling their fighters, "We know your grappling is worse than a high school freshman, but striking is all you need"?
 Some of these gyms aren't even letting guys mention competing in MMA until they get a few BJJ tournaments and Muay Thai fights in.
 How are these guys who look like they've never grappled in their lives making it into the UFC?
-Next time I see an undefeated prospect get held down so easily, I'm turning the fight off...
+Next time I see an "up and coming" undefeated prospect get held down so easily, I'm turning the fight off.
+This is the second card where someone lost their undefeated record because they couldn't defend against basic grappling...

 Randy Brown vs. Elizeu Zaleski dos Santos